crkn-rcdr/OCR-Evaluations/README.md

 #### Tiling

 Large broadsheet pages are one of the main reasons tiling was necessary.
-We experimented with several tile strategies for PP-OCR-style workflows:

-- `grid_3x1`
-- `grid_3x2`
-- `doclayout_v3`
-- `grid_doclayout_v3`
-- `grid_3x2_doclayout_v3`

 The rationale is straightforward: when the full page is too large and the text too small, splitting the page into smaller regions gives the recognizer more effective resolution per text line.